antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ## Acknowledgements

 As noted later, **BAS APIs are not significantly unique**, therefore large parts of guidelines produced by others are directly applicable here.
-Consequently, large parts of these guidelines are based on other peoples work, particularly those with significant experience.
+Consequently, large parts of these guidelines are based on other peoples work, namely.

 * [Government Digital Service - Service Manual](https://www.gov.uk/service-manual)
 * [18F - 18F API Standards](https://github.com/18f/api-standards)[1]